zendesk/okta-identity-governance-demo/README.md

     1. Run `task sync` to remove the attribute from your account
     1. Log in to your Okta account and see that you no longer have access to the `Demo Application` app

-1. Further features
+1. Additional workflows
-    1. If you you're interested in seeing how this works with more applications, add more teams and attributes
+    1. If you you're interested in seeing how this works with multiple applications, add more users, teams, and attributes

+        1. You can create new users and teams.
+New users with `example.com` work within the Okta test accounts.
-        1. In Okta's profile editor, add an additional attribute
+        1. To add additional applications, add additional attributes in Okta's profile editor,
-        2. Create a new attribute file in this repo and map it to existing teams
+        2. Create a new attribute files in this repo and map it to existing teams
         3. Run `task sync` and check each user's profile in Okta